zombocom/puma_worker_killer/README.md

 ## Turn on Rolling Restarts - Heroku Mode

 A rolling restart will kill each of your workers on a rolling basis.
 You set the frequency which it conducts the restart.
 This is a simple way to keep memory down as Ruby web programs generally increase memory usage over time.
 If you're using Heroku [it is difficult to measure RAM from inside of a container accurately](https://github.com/schneems/get_process_mem/issues/7), so it is recommended to use this feature or use a [log-drain-based worker killer](https://github.com/arches/whacamole).
-You can enable roling restarts by running:
+You can enable rolling restarts by running:

 ```ruby
 # config/puma.rb